 Marin Hawk Hill

 The 120mm full suspension Marin Hawk Hill model's start at a low price of £1,350 for the Hawk Hill 1.
 The bottom of the range bike gets a RockShox Recon RL fork, an X-Fusion O2 Pro R, Shimano Deore kit (1x10 spd) and Marin 29mm wide rims shod with Schwalbe tyres.
 We have just received one of these Hawk Hill's for test - we've got the £2,100 Hawk Hill 3 which is the range-topping model in the lineup.
 Marin's more affordable full suspension range has seen something of a renaissance in recent years, with the Hawk Hill at the forefront of that.
-Our 2019 Hawk Hill 3 from first impressions is looking good - and not just because we like a subtle fade paint job.
-Take a gander at the 'first look' here.
+Take a gander at the review of the more ex[ensive Hawk Hill 3 here.

 Calibre Bikes Bossnut V2